contentful/slash-developers/docs/android/index.md

 ### Contentful Android Cardboard

-A example to show how to use Google Cardboard with Contentful.<br/>
+A example to show how to use Google VR with Contentful.<br/>
 [View on GitHub](https://github.com/contentful-labs/contentful-cardboard)